aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 ### Translating via html attributes
 Translation in html can be done alternatively using attributes.
 By default the plugin is configured to use the `t` and `i18n` attributes.
-This can be configured during the plugin registration using the `TCustomAttribute.configureAliases` function.
+This can be configured during the plugin registration using the `TCustomAttribute.configureAliases` function and also the `attributes` property plugin `instance.setup` function parameter.

 <code-listing heading="Configuring translation attributes">
   <source-code lang="ES 2015">